AdaGold/video-store-api/README.md

 1. Drag-and-drop the file into the box
 1. In the left sidebar, click on the `Collections` tab
 1. There should now be an entry for the smoke tests.
 Hover over it and click the `>` icon for a detail view.
 You will notice they are in the format `{{url}}/movies`.  `{{url}}` is a key which you can give a value on your computer.
-1. To do so go to the Gearbox and select `Manage Environments`
+1. To do so go to the Gearbox in the top-right and select `Manage Environments`
 ![Manage Environments](images/manage-environment.png)
 1. Then Select `Add`
 ![add button](images/add-btn.png)